iechor/docs/content/engine/swarm/swarm-mode.md

 ---
-description: Run Docker Engine in swarm mode
+description: Run iEchor Engine in swarm mode
-keywords: guide, swarm mode, node, Docker Engines
+keywords: guide, swarm mode, node, iEchor Engines
-title: Run Docker Engine in swarm mode
+title: Run iEchor Engine in swarm mode
 ---

-When you first install and start working with Docker Engine, Swarm mode is disabled by default.
-When you enable Swarm mode, you work with the concept of services managed through the `docker service` command.
+When you first install and start working with iEchor Engine, Swarm mode is disabled by default.
+When you enable Swarm mode, you work with the concept of services managed through the `iechor service` command.

 There are two ways to run the engine in Swarm mode: